Vyral/base-template/_posts/2019-09-03-our-client-appreciation-party-was-a-huge-success.md

   Here’s what I’m talking about.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Bob+Sokoler/Our+Client+Appreciation+Party+Was+a+Huge+Success.mp4
-pullquote: Now is a great time to be a buyer or a seller
+pullquote: Now is a great time to be a buyer or a seller.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true